JATOS/JATOS_docs/versioned_docs/version-3.9.1/References_Configs_and_JATOS_API/jatos.js-Reference.md

 ### `jatos.componentProperties`

-All the properties (except the JSON input data) you entered for this component
+All the properties (except the component input data) you entered for this component

 * `jatos.componentProperties.title` - Component's title
 * `jatos.componentProperties.uuid` - Component's UUID